creoinnovare/AnalisiDecisionale/user-guide.md

 ## Support

-For issues or feedback, contact the developer at [Insert Email or GitHub Repo].
+For issues or feedback, contact the developer at [creoinnovare@gmail.com].